 DARCI (Data Recording Instrument) is a clinical data collection and research quality assurance tool designed and built by Champlin Technologies LLC for Seattle Children’s Research Institute (SCRI).
 DARCI measures differential pressure of air from -5 to 30 cm-H2O on its inlet port (Luer lock taper fitting) with a resolution of 0.05 cm-H2O at 125 samples/second.
 DARCI has internal non-volatile memory for storing up to 120 days of continuously collected data.
 Through a USB virtual com port, a Windows program configures DARCI and downloads recorded data.
 The DARCI enclosure measures 4.5 x 3.5 x 3.5 inches (LWH) with a standard ISO19054 pole mount fitting attached on the back.
 A medical-grade plug-in AC transformer provides electrical power (5 Vdc) to DARCI.
 An internal battery and on-board non-volatile memory provide continuous recording and storage of data for up to 24 hours in the event of an AC power interruption or loss.
 A start button with a green LED and a stop button with a red LED provide the operational interface to the user or medical staff.
 Except for a small pressurization vent hole, the lid interface and all connectors and switches are sealed and installed with gaskets to support wipe-down.

 DARCI has been used successfully during SCRI’s studies of its Seattle-PAP.
 For each of the premature infants enrolled in the latest study, one DARCI unit measured air pressure in the esophageal catheter (Pes) and a second unit measured air pressure at the patient airway/nasal interface (Paw).
 DARCI recorded air pressure data on internal memory for download and analysis.
-DARCI performed reliably and consistently throughout this entire study.
+DARCI performed reliably and consistently throughout the various studies.

 DARCI functionality is provided by two main components: